Start a Durable Power of Attorney form today, to appoint a person (an Agent) to manage financial affairs on your behalf.

 A Durable POA for Healthcare has some similarities to an Advance Directive or Living Will, as it gives details regarding your desires for medical treatment if you are unconscious or incapacitated.

-The key difference with a DPOA for Healthcare, however, is that it empowers the Agent to make medical decisions for you.
+However, the key difference with a DPOA for Healthcare is that it empowers the Agent to make medical decisions for you.
 It allows the Agent(s) or Attorney-in-Fact to act for you if you are incapacitated due to injury, disability, declining health, advanced age, or mental health reasons.
 An Advance Directive is strictly limited in scope to: